arup-group/ansible-role-speckleserver/README.md

 Role Variables
 --------------

+speckleserver\_version: Version of SpeckleServer to download and install.
+Can be a numbered version in major.minor.micro format or "latest" (default: latest)

+speckleadmin\_version: Version of the SpeckleAdmin plugin to download and install.
+Can be a numbered version in major.minor.micro format or "latest" (default: latest)

 speckleserver\_server\_name: A name for this SpeckleServer instance.

 speckleserver\_url: The canonical web URL for this SpeckleServer instance (default: http://localhost/)